architgupta33/TickTack/README.md

-This is a simple game of Tick-Tack-Toe made using Javascript & CSS.
+This is a simple game of Stone, paper, scissors made using Javascript & CSS.